agenteo/agenteo.github.com/source/_drafts/ruby-on-rails-partials-are-slowing-you-down.md

 Rendered articles/_article.html.erb (0.3ms)
 {% endhighlight %}

-if each request has a spike moving around you probably have a garbage collection problem and partials rendering is just where it shows up.
+When each request has a response time spike moving around you probably have a garbage collection problem manifesting in your partials.

-I grouped 4 templates back in to one in my production application and it didn't bring any benefit, it actually made it slightly (30/40ms) slower but I've seen fluctuation like that before so I'd call it a draw.

-When trying this on your app remember:

-* any first call is always significantly slower because of framework startup and database query costs
-* if you restart the database query you will have a slower response
-* purge the disk cache: OSX `purge`, Linux `sync && echo 1 > /proc/sys/vm/drop_caches`